yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 * Arbitrage Bond

 An arbitrage bond is a debt security with a lower interest rate issued by a municipality prior to the call date of the municipality's existing higher-rate security.

+* Underwriting (承销)

+Financial institutions (acted as underwriter) guarantee payment in case of damage or financial loss and accept the financial risk for liability arising from such guarantee.

+Underwriters purchase securities in bulk from issuers then distribute such securities to the public/clients.
+Clients might or might not buy them from underwriters.
+As a result, underwriters take risks when not having such securities sold; or earning underwriting spread if there is rise in security values.